I created Flower Arrangement Ideas to share my flower journey and help those who want to start their own flower business.

 In my flower journey I marveled at the unique creations I observed.

 This website is about my 30 year flower journey.
-Here is where I share my ideas, resources, wisdom and mistakes.
+Here is where I share my flower arrangement ideas, resources, wisdom and mistakes while building a business.

 The Flower market has gone through drastic changes.
 In today's economic crisis, only the few and the smart will survive.
 I hope you find my tips valuable.